What is HOLLIS?

 What if Harvard does not have a resource?

 If a resource is not available at Harvard Libraries, it can be obtained through the library's document delivery service.
 For example, if you find an item record in HOLLIS for such an item, you may see a link therein to request it via BorrowDirect (hard copy delivery), Scan & Deliver (digital scans), or Interlibrary Loan (either hard copy delivery or digital scans).
 Click whichever option works best for you.
 In case you were wondering, Scan & Deliver and book requests via HOLLIS are also available for many Harvard Library materials.

 Sometimes the item you're seeking does not appear in HOLLIS.
 In that case, you must create and/or sign into your "ILL and Scan & Deliver" account (access via the "Submit an Interlibrary Loan Request" button on the Interlibrary Loan page) and submit an online request form.
 There are specific forms for different document types (e.g. book, article).
 A librarian will then contact other institutions which hold the resource to request to borrow it on your behalf.
 You will be notified by email when the library has located and subsequently received the materials.
 Researchers can track the status of their request through their "ILL and Scan & Deliver" account, as well as see the due dates of any inter-library loaned materials which they have checked out, and request loan extensions.
 To see what you have checked out from Harvard Library's collection instead, you should log into My Account/Renew in HOLLIS.

-If you are seeking something for which these options don't suffice, please be in contact with the library liaison to South Asian Studies, Ramona Crawford, to find out whether an alternative approach is available to you.
-Particularly if you are a Harvard graduate student, check in with your librarian first if you are asked to pay any fees.
+If you are seeking something for which these options don't suffice, please be in contact with the library liaison to Celtic Languages and Literatures, Ramona Crawford, to find out whether an alternative approach is available to you.